Updated: Jun 11

 We haven't seen a direct method of Exhausting your opponent to win the game, and Phantasma has come to enable that.
 What kind of Exhaust decks will you make?

-Play as the unnerving and mischievous Illusionist in Calbria, the first expansion to Ivion!
+Play as the unnerving and mischievous Illusionist in Ivion, the Herocrafting Card Game!

 You can find Ivion on Kickstarter September 1st, 2020.
 Scroll down to subscribe to more updates!